 After the command sequence is written, a sector erase time-out of 50 μs occurs.
-During the time-out period, additional sector addresses and sector erase commands may be written.
+During the time-out period, additional sector addresses and sector erase commands (for sectors within the same bank) may be written.
 Loading the sector erase buffer may be done in any sequence, and the number of sectors may be from one sector to all sectors.
-The time between these additional cycles must be less than 50 μs, otherwise the last address and command may not be accepted, and erasure may begin.
+The time between these additional cycles must be less than 50 μs, otherwise erasure may begin.
+Any sector erase address and command following the exceeded time-out may or may not be accepted.
 It is recommended that processor interrupts be disabled during this time to ensure all commands are accepted.
 The interrupts can be re-enabled after the last Sector Erase command is written.
-Any command other than Sector Erase or Erase Suspend during the time-out period resets the device to the read mode.
+Any command other than Sector Erase or Erase Suspend during the time-out period resets that bank to the read mode.
 The system must rewrite the command sequence and any additional addresses and commands.
+Note that the SecSi Sector, autoselect, and CFI functions are unavailable when an erase operation is in progress.